tjmahr/dissertation/docs/16-aim1-lexical-competitors.md

 There was a significant smooth term for time at age 4, estimated degrees of freedom (EDF) = 7.28, *p*&nbsp;< .001.
-Figure \@ref(fig:phon-diff-curves) visualizes how and when the smooths from other studies differed from the age-4 smooth.
+Figure \@ref(fig:phon-diff-curves) visualizes how and when the smooths from other ages differed from the age-4 smooth.

 (ref:phon-diff-curves) Differences in the average looks to the phonological competitor versus the unrelated image between age 4 and the other ages.
 Plotted line is estimated difference and the shaded region is the 95% confidence interval around that difference.
 Boxes highlight regions where the 95% interval excludes zero.
 From age 3 to age 4, children become more sensitive to the phonological foil during and after the target noun.
 The linear difference curve for age 4 versus age 5 indicates that the two years largely have the same curvature, but they steadily diverge over the course of the trial.